-They do not allow sunlight to pass through them and thus inhibiting the growth of weeds.
+They do not allow sunlight to pass through them, thus inhibiting the growth of weeds.

 They allow sunlight to pass through them and are not successful in controlling weeds to a large extent.

-3-4 cm of stone or rock layer helps in weed control and facilitates the infiltration of rainwater into the soil.
+3-4 cm of stone or rock layer helps weed control and facilitates rainwater infiltration into the soil.

 Benefits of mulching